eliranmal/grunt-sass-replace/README.md

 #### options.variables
 *Type: `Array<Object>`.*
 *Default value: none.*
+*Mandatory: either this or the `imports` option must be set.*

 A collection of instructions for replacing variable values.
-Either this or the `imports` option must be set.

 ##### VariableInstruction
 *Type: `Object`.*
 *Default value: none.*
+*Mandatory: yes, at least one instruction must be passed.*

 An object representing a single instruction in the `options.variables` collection.
-The `to` field is mandatory, and either `from` or `name` can be used in conjunction to filter the lookup.
+The `to` field is mandatory, and either `from`, `name` or both can be used to filter the lookup.

 When both `name` and `from` are used, they both apply as filters.
 As `name` can be passed as a string *or* as a regular expression, it presents two common use cases: